pydsgz/DeepVOG/README.md

 $ python -m deepvog --infer ./video_infer.mp4 ./video_fit.json ./results.csv
 $ python -m deepvog --table ./list_of_operations.csv
 ```
+DeepVOG first fits a 3D eyeball model from a video clip.
+Base on the eyeball model, it estimates the gaze direction on any other videos if the relative position of the eye with respect to the camera remains the same.
+It has no problem that you fit an eyeball model and infer the gaze directions from the same video clip.
+However, for clinical use, some users may want to have a more accurate estimate by having a separate fitting clip where the subjects perform a calibration paradigm. <br/>

-Of course, you will need to specify your camera parameters such as focal length.
+In addition, you will need to specify your camera parameters such as focal length, if your parameters differ from default values (see the argument defaults in "python -m deepvog -h").
 ```
 $ python -m deepvog --fit ./video_fit.mp4 ./video_fit.json -f 12 -vs 240 320 -s 3.6 4.8 -b 32 -g 0
 ```